benvaljean/benvaljean.github.io/_posts/2007-05-30-Registry_(Windows).markdown

             -   MenuShowDelay: (delay in ms 0-999) The delay between clicking the menu/right clicking and the menu appearing, it is useful to set this to 0.
+            -   CoolSwitchColumns: Configure number of columns in the Alt-Tab Task Switcher
+            -   CoolSwitchRows: Configure number of rows in the Alt-Tab Task Switcher
             -   WindowMetrics
                 -   MinAnimate: (string value: 0 or 1) Allows you to disable the title-bar animation when you minimise a